awet-dev/dockerize_payrole/README.md

 ### To run the command below
 - You should go to the php-fpm container to run the commands below
 - To do that move to docker and run the command below,
-- Run `cd docker` in new terminal to go the directory where the commands exist, which is docker.
 - Then run `docker exec -it php-fpm /bin/bash`

 ### Install all the dependency run